dondi/GRNsight/database/grnsettings-database/README.md

     ```
     SET SEARCH_PATH TO settings;
     ```
-3. After that you will simply delete the current default database name using this command
+3. After that you will simply delete the current default dataset name using this command
     ```
     DELETE FROM grnsettings;
     ```
-4. And then insert the new database name using the following command
+4. And then insert the new dataset name using the following command
     ```
     INSERT INTO grnsettings(expression_dataset) VALUES ('the new default database name');
     ```
-    _The current default database is 'dahlquist_2018'_
+    _The current default expression dataset is 'dahlquist_2018'_